-Although a primary objective of the Integrated Regional Water Management Program is to bring funding to high-priority water resources projects within a region, the Inyo-Mono RWMG envisions a larger purpose.
-Throughout four years of conducting outreach in the Inyo-Mono region, we have come to realize that the resource needs of the region are not always financial.
+Although a primary objective of the Integrated Regional Water Management Program is to bring funding to high-priority water resources projects within the region, the Inyo-Mono RWMG envisions a larger purpose.
+Through eleven years of interacting with stakeholders in the Inyo-Mono region, the RWMG has learned that the resource needs of the region are not always financial.
 Many small water districts and DACs require resources in the form of time, technical expertise, or additional staff.
-The operating philosophy of the Inyo-Mono RWMG is that it is better to provide training on specific topics (grantwriting, CEQA, etc.) than to contract expensive consultants to do the work for us.
+The operating philosophy of the Inyo-Mono RWMG is that it is better to provide training on specific topics (grantwriting, CEQA, etc.) than to contract expensive consultants to do the work for it.
 Thus, another main objective of the Inyo-Mono IRWM Program is to assess the needs of stakeholders in the region and to bring resources to address those needs and to build capacity within stakeholder groups.